 Composting in cold climates is considerably slower than composting when it’s warm.
 Compost needs heat to work, and this is lacking during the winter months.

 But it’s far from impossible to compost in the winter.
 You just need to make sure your compost bin is well equipped to deal with harsher conditions and know some good tricks for heating up compost.

-We’ve picked out the 5 best compost bins for a colder climate, allowing you to compost safe in the knowledge that you have the best equipment for the job.
+I’ve picked out the 5 best compost bins for a colder climate, allowing you to compost safe in the knowledge that you have the best equipment for the job.

 Here are our picks for the best compost bin for colder climates and winter.